CSQA is a certification and inspection company formed in Italy in 1990

 standard and now, through its wine specialist certification body, it also certifies the 70% of Italian produced wine.

-Today CSQA has branches in Turkey and Poland.
+Today CSQA has branches in Poland and USA.

 CSQA is a member of the independent federation CISQ